shaheeneqbal/House-Price-Prediction-Model-Deployment-with-AWS/README.md

 ##### Step 10: Fine-tune the Model
 If the model's performance is not satisfactory, consider fine-tuning the model by adjusting hyperparameters or trying different algorithms.
 This iterative process helps improve the model's accuracy.
 ##### Step 11: Make Predictions
 Once the model is trained and evaluated, it is ready to make predictions on new, unseen house data.
+### Model Deployment on AWS

 Provide the relevant features of a house as input to the model, and it will estimate the price based on the learned patterns.